mendersoftware/mender-docs/02.Architecture/02.Device-authentication/docs.md

 1. The user first submits a preauthorized auth set to Device Admission
 2. The auth set is automatically propagated to Device Authentication
 3. The user makes sure the physical device contains the corresponding identity attributes and public key
-4. The device, when activated, submits an authentication request containing the identity attibutes and key
+4. The device, when activated, submits an authentication request containing the identity attributes and key
 5. Device Authentication returns a valid authentication token

 | ![Preauthorization flow](preauth.png) |